q66/cffi-lua/README.md

 ninja test
 ```

-If you have just a plain MinGW compiler and no package manager environment
-with it, you will need to set it up manually and use `vendor` or `custom`
+For plain MinGW, this will be similar, except you will need to manually provide
-for `lua_version` and `libffi`.
-Keep in mind that you don't need import
-libraries for the MinGW compiler, you can link against DLLs directly.
+your the dependencies.

 ## Installing